TheDataStation/solo/README.md

-# Solo, Data Discovery using Natural Language Questions via a Self-Supervised Approach
+# Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach
+This is the code for the paper (https://arxiv.org/abs/2301.03560) to appear at Sigmod 20224.
 Solo is a self-supervised data discovery system that finds tables among a large collection given natural language questions.
 It automatically generates training dataset from the target table collection and then trains the relevance model.
 The system consists of two stages:

 Offline stage